toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Add a toggle to the budget table header to expand/collapse all categories at once.
 You can also enable "Solo Mode" by right clicking the toggle which will ensure only one category is expanded at a time.

-## Add Monthly Goals Overview

-Add a 'Monthly Goals Overview' section to the budget inspector, which displays info about monthly funding goals.

 ## Add Pacing

 Add a column for "pacing" which shows you how much money you have left in your budget proportionate to how much time is left in the month.